-Unit Goals Teaching Points Instruments With teacher guidance, create and improvise rhythm patterns and melodies on Orff Instruments with a single mallet in the C pentatonic scale at various tempi.
+Unit Goals Teaching Points Instruments With teacher guidance, create and improvise rhythm patterns and melodies on Orff Instruments with a two mallets in the C, D, E, and F pentatonic scale at various tempi.
 Develop an understanding on how to play instruments.
 Perform using pitched and unpitched percussion instruments in songs from various cultures, singing games, and holidays.